-You may be entitled to County Council help with transport costs to school, sixth form college or college of further education if you:
+You may be eligible to County Council help with transport costs to school, sixth form college or college of further education if you:

 - live in West Sussex.